Logon27/Project-VizNet/README.md

 Generates a single Windows executable in the dist folder.
 The dist and build folders are both build files from pyinstaller.
 As is the application.spec file.
 https://pyinstaller.org/en/stable/usage.html

-## Known Limitations
-- You cannot interact with the program window while the network is training.
-The program is single threaded and uses your cpu to train the network.

 ## TODO
 "Select Architecture" and "Select Pretrained Network" buttons removed.
 To be re-added and implemented in future.